 At a corner of Sixth Avenue electric lights and cunningly displayed wares behind plate-glass made a shop window conspicuous.
 Soapy took a cobblestone and dashed it through the glass.
 People came running around the corner, a policeman in the lead.
-Soapy stood still, with his hands in his pockets, and smiled at the sight of brass buttons.
+Soapy stood still, with his hands in his pockets, and smiled at the sight of brass buttons friendly, as one greets good fortune.